youyanggu/covid19_projections/path-to-herd-immunity.md

 ## Updates

+* *February 21:* There appears to be a methodology change for how the CDC reports vaccinations.
+Some clarifications [via Bloomberg](https://www.bloomberg.com/news/live-blog/2021-01-21/methodology-and-analysis-for-the-covid-19-vaccine-tracker#60319089B2240006).
 * *February 11:* We changed the page title from "Path to Herd Immunity" to "Path to Normality".
 Our modeling suggests that it is increasingly unlikely that we will reach theoretical herd immunity in 2021.
 See [our latest thoughts](https://twitter.com/youyanggu/status/1359941463757516802) on why the recent attention to herd immunity is overblown, and why we should shift our focus away towards normality instead.
 * *February 5:* We lowered our vaccine efficacy estimate from 90% to 85% to account for [new variants](https://www.bmj.com/content/372/bmj.n296) and a [lower efficacy](https://www.jnj.com/johnson-johnson-announces-single-shot-janssen-covid-19-vaccine-candidate-met-primary-endpoints-in-interim-analysis-of-its-phase-3-ensemble-trial) of the Johnson & Johnson vaccine.
 Due to vaccine hesitancy and the later arrival of a children vaccine, it is possible that we do not reach the levels required for herd immunity in 2021.
 Nevertheless, herd immunity does not have a hard threshold, and being close to herd immunity may be sufficient to prevent large outbreaks.
 We are actively working to incorporate the new variants into our modeling.
 * *January 28:* We are releasing raw and adjusted CDC vaccination time series data for download [on GitHub](https://github.com/youyanggu/covid19-cdc-vaccination-data).
 It contains every CDC vaccination update since they started releasing data on Dec 20, 2020.
 They will be updated daily.
 In addition, we separated our Path to Herd Immunity plot into three categories: immunity from vaccination only, immunity from vaccination & past infection, and immunity from past infection only.
 Previously, we assigned immunity to the one that was acquired first (either prior infection or vaccination).